braydenwerner/t3-turbo-next-app-router/README.md

 # There is an `.env.example` in the root directory you can use for reference
 cp .env.example .env

+# Generate prisma client once you have added all .env vars
+pnpm db:generate

 # Push the Prisma schema to your database
 pnpm db:push
 ```